corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes.md

 The CENM network is bootstrapped with PKI certificates, and sample X.500 subject names are provided as defaults (for example, the Identity Manager Service certificate subject is “CN=Test Identity Manager Service Certificate, OU=HQ, O=HoldCo LLC, L=New York, C=US”).
-These can be configured in the Signer Helm chart.
-For more information about Signer Helm chart refer to [Signer](deployment-kubernetes-signer.md).
+These can be configured in the [Signing Service Helm chart](deployment-kubernetes-signer.md).

 There are two ways of bootstrapping a new CENM environment: